Radulfus/TM1638/README.md

 # TM1638
-AVR ASM Library to drive TM1638 from Titan Micro Electronics.
+AVR ASM Library to drive the TM1638 chip from Titan Micro Electronics.

 TM1638 is an IC dedicated to LED (light emitting diode display) drive control and equipped with a keypad scan interface.
 It integrates MCU digital interface, data latch, LED drive, and